 The hearing described in Subsection 40.3 shall be for the purpose of determining whether the tract described in the application meet the standards contained in these Regulations for a Special Permit.
 If the Commission finds the proposed use to be in accord with the public convenience and welfare and to meet the standards of these Regulations, it shall approve the Special Permit for the entire tract subject only to conditions imposed pursuant to Subsection 40.5.
-The provisions of Subsection 40.6 shall apply only to each part or phase approved pursuant to this Subsection; it being the intent of this Subsection to allow the entire tract to develop in parts or phases.
+The provisions of Subsection 40.6 shall apply only to each part or phase approved pursuant to a Site Plan application for such part or phase filed pursuant to this Subsection; it being the intent of this Subsection to allow the entire tract to develop in parts or phases.

-The Commission shall review all Site Plan applications for parts or phases of the entire tract, whether filed with the Special Permit application or thereafter, pursuant to the procedure described in Section 41, and shall (42.2)

-approve any such application as it finds meeting the approved Special Permit for the development of the entire tract and the requirements of Section 41, either as submitted or modified.
+The Commission shall review all Site Plan applications for parts or phases of the entire tract, whether filed with the Special Permit application or thereafter, pursuant to the procedure described in Section 41, and shall approve any such application as it finds meeting the approved Special Permit for the development of the entire tract and the requirements of Section 41, either as submitted or modified.
 Each phase shall be such that it is complete and can stand alone as a fully finished development if subsequent phases are not completed.
 Work and disturbed areas are to be limited to the approved phase or phases.